 - About USCCB

 It is important for adults and children to be familiar with some of the key ideas from Catholic social teaching that shape our approach to issues and campaigns.
-To do this, it is helpful to have already shared with them in previous sessions the Themes from Sharing Catholic Social Teaching, a card and poster summarizing seven key themes of Catholic social teaching, or the video, In the Footsteps of Jesus, which also summarizes these themes.
+To do this, it is helpful to have already shared with them in previous sessions the Themes from Sharing Catholic Social Teaching, or the CST101 video series, which summarizes these themes.

 Promote Citizenship but Avoid Partisanship